ObolNetwork/charon/docs/architecture.md

 // DutyDB persists unsigned duty data sets and makes it available for querying.
 It also acts
 // as slashing database.
 type DutyDB interface {
         // Store stores the unsigned duty data set.
         Store(context.Context, Duty, UnsignedDataSet) error

         // AwaitBeaconBlock blocks and returns the proposed beacon block
         // for the slot when available.
 It also returns the DV public key.
         AwaitBeaconBlock(context.Context, slot int) (PubKey, beaconapi.BeaconBlock, error)

+        // AwaitBlindedBeaconBlock blocks and returns the proposed blinded beacon block
+        // for the slot when available.
+It also returns the DV public key.
+        AwaitBlindedBeaconBlock(context.Context, slot int) (PubKey, beaconapi.BlindedBeaconBlock, error)

         // AwaitAttestation blocks and returns the attestation data
         // for the slot and committee index when available.
         AwaitAttestation(context.Context, slot int, commIdx int) (*beaconapi.AttestationData, error)

         // PubKeyByAttestation returns the validator PubKey for the provided attestation data
         // slot, committee index and validator committee index.
 This allows mapping of attestation
         // data response to validator.
         PubKeyByAttestation(context.Context, slot int, commIdx int, valCommIdx int) (PubKey, error) }
 ```
 ### Validator API